thesauri/reversai/README.md

 2. In a separate terminal session, navigate to the `frontend` directory and run `yarn start`
 3. The game should now be playable in the browser at http://localhost:3000.

+Games can also be run headless without the browser by adding the `--headless` flag to the Python command.
+This is useful for testing a bot quickly, e.g. against the sample random bot.
+It is only available for bot vs bot matches.

 ## Creating your own bot
 Bots are located in the `backend/reversi/bots/` directory.